Unless you are really introspective, most of us don’t pay attention to whether we are constantly complaining or expressing appreciation.

 STOP!
 And force yourself to say something positive about your husband:

-“He did the dishes last night so I could relax after a long day, I appreciate that.”
+“He did the dishes last night and cleaned up after dinner; I appreciate that.”

 Notice the attitudes of people you’re surrounded by